cevoaustralia/aws-ipsec-vpn/README.md

 Note: The /etc/ipsec.secrets file is provisioned from the provision.sh script.
 The contents of this file are replaced at instance boot-up from the user-data scripts.

+## Files

+#### README.md
+This file.
+It describes the project and how to use it.

+#### cloudformation_vpn_stack.json
+The cloudformation template for the vpn stack.

+#### cloudformation_parameters.json
+The parameters for the VPN stack.
+You will need to fill these out in order to create the stack.

+#### packer_centos_vpn.json
+The packer configuration for the centos VPN host.

+#### packer_ipsec.conf
+The configuration file for the libreswan IPSec vpn server.
+This is baked onto the AMI during the packer provisioing process.

+#### packer_provision.sh
+The script used when baking the base AMI, it installs the necessary software such as libreswan and the aws-cli, creates base configurations, and performs some basic hardening.

+#### set-psk.sh
+A helper script to set the Pre-Shared-Key for the VPN.
+The first argument (required) is the pre-shared-key, to include spaces or special characters wrap it in single quotes.
+The second argument (optional) is the KMS Key-ID to use.
+If this is not set, a new Key will be created.
+The script will return the Key-ID used to encypt the PSK, this will need to be placed into the appropriate place in the parameters.json file.

 ## Todo

 [ ] prove external authentication mechanism
 [ ] improve hardening (follow: https://wiki.centos.org/HowTos/OS_Protection)
+[x] add diagram and basic descript of the stack